Professional Resume Writing Services Los Angeles (2x Certified)

 Office gossip at the water cooler is a regular occurrence, and not how you want your supervisor to find out that you are leaving.

 Don’t tell your coworkers you’re leaving before you inform your boss.
 Even if you have a friend or confidant in the office, don’t let him or her know you are interviewing for another position, or that you’ve landed a new role.
-You must ell your boss first.
+You must tell your boss first.
 Be sure to go directly to him or her before telling anyone, even your office bestie.

 Plan Your Exit Speech

 Your exit speech does not need to be Oscar-worthy, but it should cover all the pertinent information.
-Also, being prepared to quit your job can help lessen the awkwardness and will give you the ability to steer the conversation.
+Also, being prepared to quit your job can help lessen the awkwardness and give you the ability to steer the conversation.

-• Your last date of employment – You and your supervisor need to agree upon your last day.
+• Your last date of employment.
+You and your supervisor need to agree upon your last day.
 All offices are different, and some may want you to finish out two weeks to wrap up loose ends, while others may want you to leave immediately.

-• Resignation Letter - Most Human Resource departments will ask for an official letter of resignation to keep in your file, so go ahead and take the time to write everything out.
+• Resignation Letter.
+Most Human Resource departments will ask for an official letter of resignation to keep in your file, so go ahead and take the time to write everything out.
 This will serve double-duty as it will give you a chance to organize your thoughts before telling your boss, and you can make yourself a copy to help walk you through the conversation with your supervisor.
-You must also email your supervisor a copy of your resignation letter in case the hardcopy you give him or her is misplaced.
+You must also email your supervisor a copy of your resignation letter in case the hard copy you give him or her is misplaced.

 Respecting Your Colleagues

 Don’t neglect your colleagues.
 Although the formal resignation letter is for your immediate supervisor, consider writing separate notes to co-workers to let them know you appreciated working with them.
 Take steps to keep your connections with your current (soon-to-be former) colleagues.
-Collect personal contact information for valued contacts and assure them their professional calls and inquiries will be welcome in the future.
+Collect personal contact information for valued contacts and assure them that their professional calls and inquiries will be welcome in the future.

 Counteroffers

 Be prepared for your supervisor to ask questions.
-He or She might even make a job offer counter offer.
+He or she might even make a job offer counteroffer.

 You may want to research the data on what happens when an employee accepts a counteroffer.
-Generally-speaking it may not be a good idea to accept a counteroffer, not matter how tempting.
+Generally speaking, it may not be a good idea to accept a counteroffer, no matter how tempting.
 Keep in mind, employees who accept another job offer — even if they ultimately end up staying in their current position — may be perceived as “disloyal.”
 If you get a counteroffer, know your answers ahead of time.
 Be sure to research the data on counteroffers.
 This way, you will both leave the meeting feeling better about your decision.

-Leave a good impression behind – Ask for references
+Leave a Good Impression Behind – Ask for References

-Make a good impression all the way to the end.
+Make a good impression to the end.
 Remember, “Often, the last thing people remember about you is your last days on the job, not your first.”
 What should you be doing in your last few days and weeks on the job?
 Whatever your boss wants you to.
 Have a conversation with your supervisor.
 What does he or she want you to work on?
 Will you be training your replacement?
 Are there any major projects to complete?
 Can you document processes and procedures in enough detail that someone else could complete the tasks?

 Ask your supervisor for a reference — either a letter or a LinkedIn Recommendation.
-You can also ask what information will be provided in the future when someone contacts the company for information to verify your employment, or for a reference.
-Some companies have a policy that they only provide dates of employment, and that all reference checks must go through the Human Resources department — so your supervisor may not be able to provide a reference.
+You can also ask what information will be provided in the future when someone contacts the company for information to verify your employment or for a reference.
+Some companies have a policy that they only provide dates of employment, and that all reference checks must go through the Human Resources department, so your supervisor may not be able to provide a reference.

 Mandy Fard, Resume Writer, founder of https://www.market-connections.net